 - Cultural Differences of Workforce: As the workforce of the organizations are very diverse in nature, the trainers should be sensitive enough to address the cultural differences of this diverse workforce.

-- Inadequate Training Materials: Most of the time, even if the Subject Matter Expert is identified for delivering the training, the trainings are not effective due to lack of adequate training material.
+- Inadequate Training Materials: Most of the time, even if the Subject Matter Expert is identified for delivering the training, the training is not effective due to lack of adequate training material.
 Hence, training partners are expected to complete the due diligence of gathering the exact requirements & prepare the training materials accordingly, to meet the requirements.

-- Training Updation: As the technology is changing at a rapid pace, the trainers are finding it a very challenging task to keep up with the pace, as they need to update the Training materials.
-This being an iterative task, consumes a lot of efforts from the trainers to ensure that the trainings are effective & as per the latest standards.
+- Training Update: As technology is changing at a rapid pace, the trainers are finding it a very challenging task to keep up with the pace, as they need to update the Training materials.
+This being an iterative task, consumes a lot of efforts from the trainers to ensure that the pieces of training are effective & as per the latest standards.

-- Budget Constraints: Many trainings become ineffective due to budgetary issues.
-The requirement might be for the advance level training but the budget only allows for having the basic level training, hence diluting the effectiveness of the training exercise & not fulfilling the actual requirements.
+- Budget Constraints: Many pieces of training become ineffective due to budgetary issues.
+The requirement might be for the advanced level training but the budget only allows for having the basic level training, hence diluting the effectiveness of the training exercise & not fulfilling the actual requirements.